frankogit/Airflow_mailsDataToSnowflake/README.md

 The steps condidered are:

-1.Get from mailbox the filtered mails
+1. Get from mailbox the filtered mails
-2.convert from xlsx to csv
+2. convert from xlsx to csv
-3.Move to S3 - Aws datalake
+3. Move to S3 - Aws datalake
-4.Move to Snowflake datalake
+4. Move to Snowflake datalake

 Code is next to this .md file